Hendrick Motorsports: Truck No. 25 history

 In 1995, the team fielded the No. 25 Budweiser Chevrolet part-time with Hendrick Sr. and Roger Mears driving.
 Midway through the season, Jack Sprague came on board to finish out the season for the team, winning a pole at Phoenix International Raceway.
-In seven races, Sprague had three top-5 and five top-10 finishes.
+In seven races, Sprague had three fourth-place finishes and five top-ten finishes, and no finish worse than twentieth.

 Truck No. 25 results

 Truck No. 94 history

 Hendrick Motorsports revived its truck program in 2013, fielding a part-time entry for Chase Elliott.
 The team was sponsored by Aaron's and ran nine races.
 The trucks were not built directly by Hendrick Motorsports, but were instead provided by Hendrick-affiliated Turner Scott Motorsports.
 However, the trucks were fielded directly by Hendrick, with crew chief Lance McGrew.
 Elliott made his debut at Martinsville Speedway on April 6 and finished in the sixth position.
 Elliott became the youngest pole winner in Truck Series history at the time at Bristol in August, and later the youngest race winner in the Truck Series at the time by winning the inaugural Chevrolet Silverado 250 at Canadian Tire Motorsports Park.
 Elliott departed the No. 94 to join JR Motorsports in the Nationwide Series in 2014.